Blog

 1. Gen Z and millennials want a caring employer

 Well-being matters!
 Millennials and Gen Z expect their employers to be empathetic and thoughtful.
-The past year, 2020, brought employee well-being into the spotlight.
-The people making up an organization need to be both physically and emotionally healthy for an organization to be healthy.
+A few years back in 2020, employee well-being was brought into the spotlight.
+It became more apparent than ever that the people making up an organization need to be both physically and emotionally healthy for an organization to be healthy.

 Many organizations have wellness programs that focus on physical wellness.
 But is physical fitness alone enough?
 In the era of intelligent gadgets where the world seems small, employees may suffer from social isolation, negatively impacting their productivity.
-Therefore, an employer must cover all elements of well-being, including finances, career, and social.
+Therefore, an employer must ensure they help provide all elements of well-being; including finances, career, and social.

 2. Gen Z and millennials want leaders to have high moral values